📞 Free surplus check. No upfront fees, ever. Start here → Serving all of Miami-Dade County, FL

 $31,200 recovered

 "My mother's condo in Kendall was foreclosed while she was in the hospital.
-After she passed, I had no idea how to navigate the court system.
-The team handled everything for our estate and made it simple."
+After she passed, I didn't know where to start with the court filings.
+The team handled everything for our estate and made it manageable."

 D.V.